 Step 6: Setting the Front Limits

-To begin setting the limits on the front, shift the rear derailleur to the largest chainring (lowest gear), while leaving the front on the smallest ring.
-Looking at both the screws on the top of the front derailleur, begin turning the screw marked L on the front derailleur clock-wise, until the cage hits the chain, then back it off, leaving about 1mm between the chain and the derailleur cage.
+To begin setting the limits on the front, shift the rear derailleur to the largest chainring, while leaving the front on the smallest ring.
+Looking at both the screws on the top of the front derailleur, begin turning the screw marked L on the front derailleur clock-wise, until the cage hits the chain.
+Now back it off, leaving about 1mm between the chain and the derailleur cage.
 Pro Tip: If the screw is hard to turn, manually flex the derailleur by hand outward, and turn the screw with the other hand.
 This takes the tension off the screw, making it easier to turn.

 Going up to the handlebars, rotate the barrel adjuster on the front gear shifter as before (clockwise until stops.
 Anti-clockwise one turn).
 Now take the end of the cable, back at the front derailleur, holding tension on the end of it, and thread it back through the Allen bolt.
 Shift the rear gears into the smallest chainring. and shift up the front gears into the biggest chainring using the shifters.
 If it struggles to go up the front chainrings, add tension to the cable by rotating the barrel adjuster anti-clockwise.
 Once the chain is in the biggest chainring at the front, and the smallest at the rear, its time to set the H limit screw.